remiheens/HTTPStatusChecker/README.md

 ## Security

-If you discover any security related issues, please email remi@heens.org instead of using the issue tracker.
+If you discover any security related issues, please email github@remiheens.fr instead of using the issue tracker.

 ## License